zopefoundation/ZEO/doc/clients.rst

    A short string to display in *server* logs for an event relating to this client.
 This can be helpful when debugging.

-disconnect_poll
-   The delay in seconds between attempts to connect to the server, in seconds.
-Defaults to 1 second.

 Client SSL configuration
 ------------------------